eoscostarica/gGoods/README.md

 ## First time

-Copy the `.env.example` then update the environment variables according to your needs
+Copy the `.env.example` then update the environment variables according to your needs.

 ```
 cp .env.example .env
 ```

-## Quick start
+## Quick Start

-1. Clone this repo using `git clone --depth=1 https://github.com/eoscostarica/full-stack-boilerplate.git <YOUR_PROJECT_NAME>`
+1. Clone this repo using `git clone --depth=1 https://github.com/eoscostarica/full-stack-boilerplate.git <YOUR_PROJECT_NAME>`.
 2. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
 3. Run `make run` in order to start the project using docker compose.

-    \_At this point you can navigate to `http://localhost:3000`
+At this point you can navigate to `http://localhost:3000`.

 # File Structure